How to Install Python 3.14 on Ubuntu (26.04, 24.04, 22.04)

 sudo apt update

-Clean Up Source-Compiled Installations
+Clean Up Source-Compiled Python 3.14 Installations on Ubuntu

 Remove source installs and related linker entries if you compiled Python 3.14 manually.

-The following commands permanently delete the source-compiled Python 3.14 installation, including all modules and libraries under /usr/local/python3.14, plus any build files in /opt/python3.14-build if you used the update script.
+The following commands permanently delete the source-compiled Python 3.14 installation, including all modules and libraries under /usr/local/python3.14, plus any build files in /usr/local/src/python3.14-build if you used the update script.
 Virtual environments created with this interpreter will stop working.
 Back up anything you need first, for example cp -r /usr/local/python3.14 ~/python3.14-backup.

 sudo rm -f /usr/local/bin/python3.14